LUYUJIA/Python-Crawler/README.md

 # Python-Crawler
-download all images from a web page of Baidu Tieba
+download all images from a tiezi of Baidu Tieba